Please email the following to JournalEditor@astro.org:

 - ASTRO statement of disclosure

-The search committee anticipates contacting candidates directly by September 15.
-Top candidates will be invited to interview remotely.
+The search committee anticipates contacting candidates directly by September 1.
+Top candidates will be invited to interview on Tuesday, October 3, in San Diego.

-The Red Journal Editor-in-Chief (EIC) is the principal architect of scientific content in the journal, as well as a leading member of the radiation oncology research community and ASTRO.
+The Advances in Radiation Oncology (Advances) Editor-in-Chief (EIC) is the principal architect of scientific content in the journal, as well as a leading member of the radiation oncology research community and ASTRO.
 An ideal candidate will be an active researcher and a strong communicator, well-known and highly regarded in their discipline and should be comfortable proactively soliciting the best science from top researchers around the world for publication in the journal.
 Working with the editorial board, ASTRO staff and publisher, the EIC has a significant opportunity to shape and prepare the journal for the future, while bearing responsibility for the journal’s content.

-The incoming EIC will serve a 5-year term with the possibility of a one-time extension (subject to Board approval).
-Typically, the EIC will dedicate approximately 25+ hours per week with the journal.
+The incoming EIC will serve a five-year term with the possibility of annual extensions thereafter up to an additional five years.
+Typically, the EIC will dedicate approximately 15+ hours per week with the journal.

 Cultivate and manage an editorial board